kaiachain/kaia-docs/docs/references/sdk/viem/viem.md

 touch send.ts
 ```

 After creating this file, set up your wallet client as done in the **set up section** above.
-In this section, you will learn how to send a transaction to the blockchain (for example, send KLAY to an address).
+In this section, you will learn how to send a transaction to the blockchain (for example, send KAIA to an address).

 To see this in action, paste the following code in your `send.ts`.